coryodaniel/mtx/README.md

-I created this because it's such a pain in the ass to back up in the terminal and change the mix task when I want to watch vs run something one-off.
-This wraps `mix test` and `mix test.watch` and routes all your flags/args to the task and switches the task if `-w` is set.
-That's it, that's the fucking repo.
-Oh, and it updates the terminal tab with your test results so if you have a test suite running all day on a monitor it's easy to see the TDD builds as you are coding.

 # mtx

-**mtx** is a Go-based wrapper for Elixir's `mix test` command, providing convenient watch and trace options, and (optionally) updating your terminal tab/window title with test results.
+**mtx** is a wrapper around `mix test` and `mix test.watch`.
+That’s it.

+It passes all your flags and args straight through, swaps in `mix test.watch` when you use `-w`, and updates your terminal tab with test results so you can see your TDD cycle at a glance.

+I built this because switching between one-off test runs and watch mode shouldn’t suck.
+You tweak some args, run a test batch once, then want to go back to watching—except now you’re arrowing back to the start of the line just to replace `test` with `test.watch`.
+I got arthritis.
+Ain’t nobody got time for that.

 ## Features

-- **Watch mode:** Automatically reruns tests on file changes (`mix test.watch`).
+* 🔁 **Watch mode**: Automatically re-runs tests with `mix test.watch` on file changes.
-- **Trace mode:** Runs tests with detailed output (`--trace`).
-- **Pass-through flags:** Any additional flags or arguments are passed directly to `mix test`.
-- **Tab/Window title update:** (iTerm2 and some terminals) Updates the tab/window title with the latest test summary in watch mode.
+* 🔍 **Trace mode**: Adds `--trace` for detailed output.
+* 🎯 **Pass-through flags**: Everything else goes straight to `mix test` or `mix test.watch`.
+* 🪧 **Tab/window title updates**: Shows the latest test result in your terminal tab (works in iTerm2 and some others).

 ## Usage